cayrrs/apk-tool/README.md

 check the code for urself lmao
 (but seriously, if u think this is malicious or malware, look at the code.)

+# NOTE
+this can be weird at times. its mostly due to how adb works tho.